CALIFORNIA ASSOCIATION OF INDEPENDENT SCHOOLS

-In partnership with the California Association of Independent Schools (CAIS), Art & Science Group served 16 schools in northern and southern California this fall through a new format, combining group workshops with individual school consultations.
-The goal was to help school leadership identify and address their student recruitment and competitive positioning challenges.
+The California Association of Independent Schools (CAIS) partnered with Art & Science Group to conduct workshops with 16 schools in northern and southern California with the goal of helping school leadership identify and address their student recruitment and competitive positioning challenges.